Lisp-Stat/documentation/content/en/docs/Examples/plotting.md

 {{< vega id="lasdkfjalsnm" spec="/plots/horizon-graph.vl.json" >}}

-A horizon graph is a technique for visualising time series data in a manner that makes comparisons easier based on work done at the UW Interactive Data Lab.
+A horizon graph is a technique for visualising time series data in a manner that makes comparisons easier.
+It is based on work done at the UW Interactive Data Lab.
 See [Sizing the Horizon: The Effects of Chart Size and Layering on the Graphical Perception of Time Series Visualizations](https://idl.cs.washington.edu/papers/horizon/) for